Breaking the Great Wall – “Made in China” goes West

 Electronic products and telecommunication

-Since Japanese and South Korean products debuted in the West, Chinese brands were struggling to gain customers’ trust.
+Since Japanese and South Korean products debuted in the West, Chinese brands have struggled to gain customers’ trust.
 Despite that, few names were able to become recognizable.
 The most popular are Huawei and Lenovo.

 Achieving success and meeting the customer’s high demands took more than 10 years.
-Many other brands started to follow their steps as well.
+Many other brands started to follow in their footsteps as well.
 Xiaomi and ZTE are the best examples.
 They specialize in smartphone production as an opponent to the famous Samsung and Apple.
-The other corporation that tries to expand in the west is China Telecom.
+The other corporation that tries to expand in the West is China Telecom.
 Their online shop already has an English version.

 Some time ago, an AGD brand called Haier started to show its big potential.
 Their catchy slogan, “Haier and higher,” is the key to their success.
 They are already well-established in 30 European countries and are still trying to conquer the unconquered.